 Public schools receive funds from the state to help them cover costs.
 Public insitutions often offer a lower cost of attendance for those who qualify as Texas residents.

 Attending a school where you are eligible for in-state tuition can drastically reduce the total cost of attending college.
 Don't forget to confirm your state's rules for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 The most common requirement is that students must have lived in the state for a full year before starting school.
 There may be other criteria too, depending on the state you and your parents currently reside in.

 Northeast Texas Community College has the same tuition for international students as for those from out of state.

-International students at Northeast Texas Community College can expect to pay around $4,590 per year, before any scholarships or financial aid.
+International students at Northeast Texas Community College usually pay around $4,830 per year, before any scholarships or financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships.

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Northeast Texas Community College.